Emily Muir (1904-2003) Biography

 Keepers of the Legacy

-Ellsworth gallery owners embrace a chance to manage the estate of William and Emily Muir, prolific artists whose substantial contributons continue to impress Last Christmas, Karin Wilkes’ husband, Michael, gave her a present that made her smile.
-It was an autobiography of artist Emily Muir, who together with her husband and fellow artist William Muir […]
+Ellsworth gallery owners Karin and Michael Wilkes embrace a chance to manage the estate of William and Emily Muir, two prolific artists whose substantial contributions continue to impress.
+Last Christmas, Wilkes’ husband gave her a present that made her smile.
+It was an autobiography of artist Emily Muir, who with her husband and fellow artist […]

 Read MorePublications